 Authors citing their own prior work should discuss it in the third person.
 For instance, use “Prior work by …” instead of “Our prior work …” The checklist below summarizes the anonymization procedure.

-- Remove author and institution information from the cover page as well as from acknowledgements section
+- Remove author and institution information from the cover page as well as from acknowledgments section

-- Clear all meta-data in word processor or PDF viewer/editor
+- Clear all meta-data in a word processor or PDF viewer/editor

 - Replace institution information in the body of the text with generic identifiers